OUR MISSION

 The Research Process

-The ILA’s research process consists of multiple steps to ensure every key bill, amendment and procedural vote is properly analyzed and rated.
-The ILA team reviews bill testimony, fiscal notes and text, shifts through hundreds of thousands of pages within legislative journals, monitors local media reporting, and consults with local policy experts that follow the legislatures.
+The ILA’s research process consists of multiple steps to ensure every key bill, amendment and procedural vote is properly analyzed and collected.
+The ILA team reviews bill testimony, fiscal notes and text, shifts through hundreds of thousands of pages within legislative journals, monitors local media reporting, and consults with local policy experts that follow Congress and the state legislatures.
 Additionally, all policy analysts are specially trained to navigate the unique legislative procedures of the 50 state capitols to select the correct votes and bill versions.

 The work requires expertise within hundreds of different policy fields.
 Additionally, commercial platforms are limited in their ability to correctly extract every hidden procedural motion and amendment within a number of state legislatures, requiring specialized knowledge and vote extraction capabilities, which the ILA has developed and constantly updates.